netinvent/npbackup/COMPILE_INSTRUCTIONS.md

   - Intel: `/usr/local/bin/python3 -m pip install nuitka`
   - ARM: `/opt/homebrew/bin/python3 -m pip install nuitka`

+## Backup backend

+NPBackup relies on the excellent [restic](https://restic.net) backup program.
+In order for NPBackup to work, you'll need to download restic binaries from [the restic repo](https://github.com/restic/restic/releases/) into `npbackup/RESTIC_SOURCE_FILES` and uncompress them.
+On Windows, you'll probably want something that can uncompress bzip2 files, like 7zip or [7zip-zstd](https://github.com/mcmilk/7-Zip-zstd).
+On Linux, your standard `bzip2 -d` command will do.
+Please keep all restic binaries at the root of the source folder, without any subfolders.

 ## Additional requirements

 On Linux and macOS, in order to get the GUI working, you will need to install tcl/tk 8.6 using